As the automotive industry accelerates into an era of transformative change, Foley’s Automotive team helps clients navigate the road ahead.

 We publish an annual white paper examining the top legal issues facing the automotive industry and regularly present on cutting-edge legal issues.

 We host an annual Auto show program in conjunction with the opening of the North American International Auto Show in which industry executives share their perspectives on emerging legal and business developments for the automotive industry.
-Foley’s 2018 program was entitled, Mapping the Route. . .Current Trends Impacting Suppliers.
+Foley’s 2019 program was entitled, Navigating the Road Ahead ...
+Are You ready?.

 Recognized by Chambers: USA: America’s Leading Lawyers for Business for our work with automotive companies – from the largest companies with most recognizable names to emerging companies hoping to revolutionize the industry – to seize opportunities, manage risk, and overcome complex problems using innovative strategies developed through decades of work in the industry.